Kenton1989/collision-attack-md5/README.md

 # collision-attack-md5
-Explore the collision attack of MD5
+This repos is used to explore the collision attack of MD5

+## Acknowledgement
+Thanks Bryce Wilson for his implementation of MD5: https://github.com/Zunawe/md5-c .